rogerbinns/apsw/doc/pysqlite.rst

   but you can easily emulate that with the row tracer and :meth:`Cursor.getdescription`.

+* APSW has an :ref:`apswtrace <apswtrace>` utlity script that traces execution and results in your code without having to modify it in any way.
+It also outputs summary reports making it easy to see what your most time consuming queries are, which are most popular etc.

 * APSW has an exception corresponding to each SQLite error code and provides the extended error code.  pysqlite `combines several SQLite error codes